soongenwong/NFT_game/README.md

 2. Navigate to the project directory: `cd [project-name]`
 3. Install dependencies:
     *   Frontend: `cd frontend && npm install` (or yarn)
-    *   Contracts: Follow `ink!` / `Solang` setup guides.
+    *   Contracts: Follow `Solang` setup guides.
-4. [Add specific build/run commands for frontend and contract deployment/testing]

 ---

 ## Contributing

 We welcome contributions!
 Please see our `CONTRIBUTING.md` file for guidelines.
-(Optional: Create this file if you want contributions).

 ---